PabloBorja/Low-cost-tendon-driven-SR/README.md

 In the "manual" folder, you will find a document with instructions on how to assemble the units.

+## Examples of Functional Units

+Two brief videos showing functional units can be found in the folder "videos."

 ## Funding, Publications, and Contact

 The soft robots discussed in this repository were designed at the University of Plymouth, where the UKRI funded the research activities.
 Grant Reference **EP/X525789/1**.